- Boston College Law School, J.D., cum laude

 What do you see on the horizon?

-I am seeing sustainability as a business imperative and, increasingly, a board level concern.
+I am seeing sustainability as a business imperative and, increasingly, a board-level concern.
 What are the signs?
-Global organizations driving sustainability through their supply chains, the proliferation of sustainability indices, growing stakeholder demands for greater transparency, the widespread availability of ESG data, evolving definitions of materiality and developing interest in integrated reporting.
+Global organizations driving sustainability through their supply chains, the proliferation of sustainability indices, growing stakeholder demands for greater transparency, the widespread availability of ESG data, evolving definitions of materiality and developing interest in shared value strategies.

 Sustainability Speaking Engagements